ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 Hear perspectives on the future of nuclear energy offered by individuals that have played a significant role in framing the United States nuclear energy policies of the past, present, and future.
 Read more...

 Diversity and Inclusion in ANS Committee Webinar Series

 Coping with COVID: The Pandemic and the Nuclear Community

-The ANS Diversity and Inclusion in ANS Committee invites you to join us for a discussion on how the nuclear community is responding to the pandemic, what more can be done, what support resources are available, and what the future looks like.
+The ANS Diversity and Inclusion in ANS Committee presents a discussion on how the nuclear community is responding to the pandemic, what more can be done, what support resources are available, and what the future looks like.
 Read more...

 March 17, 2021

 Disposal of HLW and SNF: Shall we dispose of it before 2050?